Click here to return to homepage

 (i) Flexibility

-(ii) Does not waive duty of risk assessment
+(ii) Does not supersede the duty to base a measure on a risk assessment

 (e) Taking into account risk assessment techniques

-(i) Mention of scientific studies in preambular sections of the domestic directives
+(iii) Mention of scientific studies in the domestic directive

 (i) Article 5.2